2077-Collective/research-rework/README.md

 ## Development Setup
 1. Copy .env.example to .env
 2. Update the values in .env according to your development environment.
-3. Never commit .env files to version control (they're already in .gitignore).
+3. Never commit .env files to version control (they're already in .gitignore)